gabry1609/NovaTag/README.md

 # NovaTag
 Open source laser tag system for the most demanding players.

-Core written entirely on Arduino IDE.
+Core entirely written in the Arduino IDE.